-I play my instrument because it fulfills an inexplicable part of my soul, it takes me out of the mundane and ordinary, and also because it is a great practice which always reflects the inner state of my psyche.
+I play my instrument because it fulfills an inexplicable part of my soul, it takes me out of the mundane and ordinary, and because it is a great practice which always reflects the inner state of my psyche.
 It keeps me honest about myself, and it is extremely challenging.
 To be the master of a musical instrument is probably the hardest thing I’ve ever done in my entire life.
-That being said, it is my muse, and It allows me to express my deepest most complex emotions in a non-verbal way.
+That being said, it is my muse, and It allows me to express my deepest, most complex emotions in a non-verbal way.

 How did you get interested in classical music?

 My father absolutely loved classical music so I grew up listening to many of his recordings.
-My mother was a very accomplished pianist and teacher, and as a young child, I would crawl under her grand piano and fall asleep to the sound of Chopin, Mendelssohn, Mozart, Bach, Beethoven…
+My mother was a very accomplished pianist and piano teacher, and as a young child, I would crawl under her grand piano and fall asleep to the sound of Chopin, Mendelssohn, Mozart, Bach, Beethoven…